- Home

 The Assessor's primary responsibility is to find the fair market value of your property, so that you and other taxpayers may contribute a fair share of support for the community services you receive.

-Each year the governing bodies of the various taxing agencies propose budgets for the next year.
+Each year the governing bodies of the various taxing agencies propose budgets for the tax year.
 To finance the expenditures in the budget, they total all expected sources of revenue such as state aids and shared taxes, license fees and tuition.
 This is subtracted from the estimated expenditures.
-The remainder, which is the total amount to be collected through property taxes, is the called the "tax levy."
+The remainder, which is the total amount to be collected through property taxes, is the called the tax levy.
 The amount of the tax levy for the Town of Salem depends on the size of the Town budget.
 The levy is raised by multiplying the value of all the property in the Town by a percentage, called the tax rate.
 The rate is the same for all property owners.
-When this tax rate is applied to the value of all the taxable property in the town, it will total to the exact amount of money needed for the levy to help finance Town expenses.
+When this tax rate is applied to the value of all the taxable property in the town, it will total to the amount of money needed for the levy to help finance Town expenses.

 The tax rate is calculated by simply dividing the amount of taxes needed by the total assessed value of all taxable property in the Town.

-Tax Rate equals Levy divided by Total Assessed Value
+Tax Rate equals Levy divided by Total Assessed Value of the Town

 The Assessor must maintain accurate maps identifying each parcel of land in the city.
 So there are no omissions, and great care is taken to insure that these maps are kept up to date.